What is Colon and Rectal Cancer and What do I Need to Know?

 Do patients with colorectal cancer participate in clinical trials (research studies)?

 Yes, patients with all stages of colorectal cancer can take part in clinical trials (research studies).
-Clinical trials to evaluate new ways to treat cancer are an appropriate treatment option for many amoxicillin patients with this disease.
+Clinical trials to evaluate new ways to treat cancer are an appropriate treatment option for many best generic levitra overnight patients with this disease.
 Through research, doctors learn new ways to treat cancer that may be more effective than the standard therapy.
 Research has led to significant advances in the treatment of colorectal cancer.
 Information about ongoing clinical trials is available from the Cancer Information Service (see below), or from the National Cancer Institute’s Cancer Trials Web site at http://cancertrials.nci.nih.gov on the Internet.

 Cancer Information Service